 When to register for VAT?

-- Businesses in receipt of goods from other EU Member States over the value of €41,000, also known as Intra-Community Acquisitions (ICA)
+- In receipt of goods from the other EU Member States over the value of €41,000, also known as Intra-Community Acquisitions (ICA)

-- When a business is in receipt of services from outside of Ireland, there is no threshold for VAT.
-If you receive services from outside Ireland, and the place of supply of the service is Ireland, your business may need to register for VAT in order to account for VAT on that supply.
+- In receipt of services from outside of Ireland.
+There is no threshold for VAT.
+If you receive services from outside Ireland, and the place of supply of the service is in Ireland, your business may need to register for VAT in order to account for VAT on that supply.